frankharkins/launchpad-whackamole/README.md

 ![image showing some lit-up squares](images/game.png)

-On ending the game, you can choose to play again by pressing the 'pan' button, or to exit the game by pressing the 'vol' button.
+On ending the game, the game will show your score in the terminal, and light up the top row of circular buttons according to your score.
+You can choose to play again by pressing the 'pan' button, or to exit the game by pressing the 'vol' button (the circular, topmost button on the rightmost column).

 ![image showing the two play-again option buttons](images/play_again.png)